-The past few years, the economy has been a thorn in most everyone’s side.
+Over the past few years, massage therapy marketing has become an increasing challenge as the economy has been a thorn on most everyone’s side.
 And massage therapists have had their share of problems.

 He says that this frustrating scenario creates angst among therapists.
 “We approach our massage sessions from a sincere space of service and we yearn for clients who value their health to the extent that we do.”

 The ability to extend your clients’ care long after they leave your clinic is imperative if you want to grow financially.
 That care can be movement practices such as functional screening, gait analysis, corrective exercise prescription, kinesiology taping, etc.

 Furthering your hands-on training is great (and necessary), but it still keeps you locked into hours on the table treating clients and provides only one avenue for income.

 A therapist maintaining their own regular self-care practice and a high level of professionalism; marketing toward health-conscious populations; and speaking to the varying aspects of health to current clientele will better communicate the need for more regular bodywork treatments.”